bazelbuild/bazel/site/docs/migrate-maven.md

 title: Migrating from Maven to Bazel
 ---

-> FYI 🙋‍♀️ Try Project [Exodus](https://github.com/wix/exodus) to help you with the heavy lifting 🙈

 # Migrating from Maven to Bazel

 This page describes how to migrate from Maven to Bazel, including the